Korinthos Region

 With this option, we transfer you and we are waiting you at the port from which departs the ship that makes the Canal boat tour.

 The Corinth Canal doesn't only comprise a junction of international sea transport but also a pole of attraction of thousands of visitors due to its enormous History famous in Greece and abroad.
 Crowds of people cross the Corinth Canal in order to admire this human masterpiece but the view from downwards to upwards is even more magical!
 From April of 2010, the "ARGO" vessel, performs scheduled Canal Crossings to guide tourists through the history and culture of this remarkable construction project, and acquaint them with the natural beauty and uniqueness of the Corinth Canal.
 "ARGO", consists of a 24m modern vessel which can safely accommodate 196 passengers.
 It is manned with highly trained crew and also includes a bar in order to satisfy the needs of all our guests during the trip.
-The daily schedules, starting at 10:00a.m, have a duration of about an hour and their frequency depends on the number of guests.
+The daily schedules, have a duration of about an hour and their frequency depends on the number of guests.

 Our price does not include the tickets of ship, only your transport costs to the port.
 We can however inform you about the cost of tickets per person.